 Excerpt from Student Handbook:

-- § If a Hall Director, Phase Manager, Director of Apartment Operations, Assistant Director of Apartment Operations, Director of Residence Life, or Dean of Students determines that it is reasonably likely that a student has been using alcohol he or she can request the student to take an alcohol breath test.
+- If a Resident Director, Director of Residence Life, or Dean of Students determines that it is reasonably likely that a student has been using alcohol he or she can request the student to take an alcohol breath test.

 Vaccinations policy – http://www.oc.edu/services/clinic/immunizations.html